Rocket blasts off carrying first Chinese crew to new space station

 The first crew will test and maintain the systems onboard, conduct spacewalks and undertake scientific experiments.

-China's space ambitions have been fuelled in part by a US ban on its astronauts on the International Space Station, a collaboration between the US, Russia, Canada, Europe and Japan.
+China's space ambitions have been fuelled in part by a US ban on its astronauts on the International Space Station (ISS), a collaboration between the US, Russia, Canada, Europe and Japan.

 It is due for retirement after 2024, even though NASA said it could potentially remain functional beyond 2028.